itzzjb/MERN-Fullstack-Notes-App/README.md

 >[!NOTE]
 > NodeJs allows JavaScript code to run in a server environment.
 Normally, JavaScript is meant as a language for web browsers.
 Because of NodeJs we can write our backend using JavaScript too.

+**npm**: Node Package Manager (build tool like maven and gradle)

+>[!IMPORTANT]
+> Front-end shouldn't contain critical details (users can inspect the code).
+It should only be a user interface to communicate with the back-end.
+Back-end is like a black-box for users.
+They can't see what's happening.
+It runs in a different machine, not in the browser.
+The front-end only can communicate with the back-end using Requests and Responses.
+(HTTP)